helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 150. Because otherwise it's not a stationary distribution.
 151. So stationary means it's the same before and after the transition.
 152. And if it's the same before and after the transition, then applying t enough times will eventually allow you to reach it.
-153. You can solve for the stationary distribution simply by rearranging this equation to see that it is equal to tau minus i times mu equals zero.
+153. You can solve for the stationary distribution simply by rearranging this equation to see that it is equal to τ minus i times mu equals zero.
 154. And remember that mu is a distribution.
 155. So it's a vector of numbers that are all positive and sum to one.
 156. So one way you can find mu is by finding the eigenvector with eigenvalue one for the matrix defined by t.